w3nl/olp-gen/README.md

 # olp-gen
-Generate a welcome slide for OpenLP files.
+Generate a song list for OpenLP files.